Contactless Substrate Measurement Machine using lasers to capture the height and diameter of samples

 To measure the diameter of the substrate, a laser is positioned in a static place then the substrate is rotated at 30RPM.
 An encoder is used to trigger the laser measurements to ensure that we capture the exact number of data points for an entire revolution.

 A data stream of ‘distances’ is then returned to the LabVIEW environment, which take this data along with the encoder data and maps out the circumference of the substrate.
 From this data we calculated the diameter.
 The Laser is then moved on an SMC electrical actuator to the next position.
-A series of diameter measurement are taken up the length of the product and then used to calculate an average diameter for the substrate.
+A series of diameter measurements are taken up the length of the product and then used to calculate an average diameter for the substrate.

 Large Range of Sizes